UBC-MDS/TransLink/notes/presentation/ppt_caps.md

 ---
 ## Methodology (cont)

-- If complete data is provided, a regression (linear regression, tree based learners, or anything that provide variable importances) on incident rate/hour worked based off driver characteristics, time of day, etc.
+- If complete data is provided, a regression model on incident rate/year based off driver characteristics, time of day, etc.
 - A Bayesian regression model to address the problem of truncation in the Incident Operators dataset or a Zero-Truncated Model (if complete data is not provided)
 - Cluster Analysis for analysis of specific categorical features like claim type code, claim description (Markov Chains, LDA, DBSCAN)